 Northwest Face, Class 3

-Same as for the Southeast Face of Peak 8740 (Independence Hill).
+Same as for the southeast face of Peak 8740/Independence Hill

 This route is part of a ridge traverse from Peak 8740/Independence Hill to the summit of Mount Independence.
 It begins at the 8,220-foot connecting saddle between the two peaks.
-From the summit of Peak 8740, you get an excellent look at the Northwest Face of Mount Independence.
+From the summit of Peak 8740, you get an excellent look at the northwest face of Mount Independence.
 It is a very unsettling sight.
 The face is quite steep higher up and has significant boulder fields with sections of forest mixed in.
 It is rather intimidating.
 I almost turned around here and said “No Go.”
 Almost.
 But, just for kicks, I decided to see how far I could get up this face.
 Ironically, it turns out that the boulder scrambling was the best part of the climb!
 The upper section is not as steep as it appears.

 The terrain soon becomes a horrid mix of forest, blowdown, and boulders.
 Progress is slow and rather dangerous in this stuff.
 Make your way onto an open boulder field (of which there are several on this face).
 The boulders are quite large and somewhat intimidating, but they are surprisingly stable and go well.
 Just being out of the forest and blowdown is a great relief.
 And now you have good visuals of what lies above you and you can establish a line of ascent.
 It’s all good.
 These large, white granite boulders are SOLID ROCK (nothing crumbly here) and quickly become a manageable mix of medium- and large-sized boulders rather than all LARGE boulders as I first encountered.

 Stay in the open boulder field sections and skirt some areas of a boulders/blowdown mix.
 Any steep sections don’t last for long.
 Most areas were of moderate steepness and still require the use of your hands.
-Just keep heading SE up the slope.
+Just keep heading southeast up the slope.
 You will make very good time in this open boulder field area and will cover several hundred feet of vertical gain.
 Stop to enjoy the view down to Peak 8740 and the surrounding area—it is splendid.
 Unfortunately, as they say, “all good things must end.”

-Northeast Ridge/North Face, Class 2+ —DESCENT:
+Northeast Ridge/North Face, Class 2+

-Bash your way northward down through the unending forest to stumble upon the [blessed] ATV trail that is the Independence Lakes Trail/FST-035 at just over 7,750 feet in elevation.
-Go L/W onto this rocky trail and follow it for about ¾ mile to reach an old, disused campground (Independence Lakes CG) and the trailhead for the Independence Lakes Trail/FST-035.
+Bash your way north down through the unending forest to stumble upon the [blessed] ATV trail that is the Independence Lakes Trail/FST-035 at just over 7,750 feet in elevation.
+Go left/west onto this rocky trail and follow it for about ¾ mile to reach an old, disused campground (Independence Lakes CG) and the trailhead for the Independence Lakes Trail/FST-035.
 From the large parking lot at the disused campground, follow Independence Lakes Road (FSR-728) all the way back to Elba Pass where you are parked.